usnavy/Navy-Design-Guide/iconography.md

 <hr>

 ### Labeling
-To prevent possible ambiguity that almost all icons face, a text label must be present alongside an icon to clarify its meaning in that particular context.
+To prevent possible ambiguity that almost all icons face, a text label must be present alongside an icon to clarify its meaning in that particular context when appropriate.
+If uncertain, it is best to provide the necessary label for linguistic clarity.

 <hr>